LeonardBuhl/LF12-Chess/README.md

 --> Index.html in /dist

 --> For setup:
-1. Use "npm install" in the console (only necessary one)
+1. Use "npm install" in the console (always after pulling)
 2. develop in the /src/index.js file (main.js) and /src/modules/ for Modules
-3. Use the command "npm run build" when you want to see the changes in the browser
+3. Use the command "npm run watch"